ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 - **Loan Service Fee**: A fee charged on top of each loan payment.
 - **Late Payment Fee**: A fee paid on top of a late payment.
 - **Early Payment Fee**: A fee paid on top of an early payment.

+## Loan Payment Processing

+Each loan payment consists of three components:

+- **Principal**: The portion that reduces the outstanding loan principle.
+- **Interest**: The portion that covers the cost of borrowing for the period.
+- **Fees**: The portion that covers any applicable service fees, management fees, late payment fees, or other charges.

+When the loan payment transaction is submitted, the lending protocol then checks these parameters:

+1. **Timing**: Is the payment on time or late?
+2. **Amount**: Does the payment amount meet the minimum required amount, or exceed it?
+3.